RichardAth/Projects/README.md

 only for factors < 15 digits.
 In addition I modified the function choose_max_digits within the source file gmp_ecm.c to increase the use of ECM still further.

-My attempt to speed up factorisation failed completely, so I took an entirely different approach.

-I have created an interface to Msieve, which is generally significantly faster than the original ECM and SIQS.
 Use of Msieve is controlled by Msieve on/off commands.
 Note: msive must be installed separately and the path to it must be correct.

 Also an interface to YAFU, which is generally faster than Msieve.
 Again YAFU must be installed separately